Gitorious-backup/gitorious-docker/README.md

     make init

-It will create /var/lib/gitorious directory that will store Mysql data files, git repositories, cached tarball and config files.
+It will create /var/lib/gitorious directory that will store Mysql data files, git repositories, cached tarballs and config files.

 Now, edit /var/lib/gitorious/config/mailer.rb and set SMTP configurations so Gitorious can deliver its emails.